novasamatech/parity-signer/docs/src/development/UOS.md

 4. Chain metadata: up-to-date metadata allows the Vault to read transactions content
 5. Chain specs: adds new network to the Vault
 6. Metadata types: is used to update older versions runtime metadata (`V13` and below)
-7. Key derivations: is used to import\export Vault key paths
+7. Key derivations: is used to import and export Vault key paths

 # QR code structure